awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-enable-ssh-connections.md

-# Step 7: \(Optional\) Enable SSH Session Manager Sessions<a name="session-manager-getting-started-enable-ssh-connections"></a>
+# Step 7: \(Optional\) Enable SSH Connections Through Session Manager<a name="session-manager-getting-started-enable-ssh-connections"></a>

-You can enable users in your AWS account to use the AWS CLI to start sessions on managed instances using SSH\.
-Users who connect using SSH can also copy files between their local machines and managed instances using SCP\.
+You can enable users in your AWS account to use the AWS CLI to establish Secure Shell \(SSH\) connections to instances using Session Manager\.
+Users who connect using SSH can also copy files between their local machines and managed instances using Secure Copy Protocol \(SCP\)\.
+You can use this functionality to connect to instances without opening inbound ports or maintaining bastion hosts\.
+You can also choose to explicity disable SSH connections to your instances through Session Manager\.

-**To enable SSH Session Manager sessions on managed instances**
+**To enable SSH connections through Session Manager**

 1. On the managed instance to which you want to enable SSH connections, do the following:
-   + Ensure that the SSH port is open internally\.
-You can remove the inbound port on the instance\.
+   + Ensure that SSH is running on the instance\. \(You can close inbound ports on the instance\.\)

-     For information, see [Authorizing Inbound Traffic for Your Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) in the *Amazon EC2 User Guide for Linux Instances*\.
    + Ensure that SSM Agent version 2\.3\.672\.0 or later is installed on the instance\.

      For information about installing or updating SSM Agent on an instance, see the following topics: